The second boundary value problem for a discrete Monge-Ampere equation: Introduction

 \section{Introduction}

-In this paper we propose a natural discretization of the second boundary condition for the Monge-Amp\`ere equation.
+In this paper we propose a discretization of the second boundary condition for the Monge-Amp\`ere equation.
 Let $\Omega$ and $\Omega^*$ be bounded convex domains of $\R^d$.
-Let $f \geq 0$ be an integrable function on $\Omega$ and $R>0$ a locally integrable function on $\Omega^*$.
+Let $f$ be a non negative integrable function on $\Omega$ and $R>0$ an integrable function on $\Omega^*$.
 We are interested in discrete approximations of convex weak solutions in the sense of Aleksandrov of the model problem